-Each line graph has an optional [Legend] button identify the lines by color.
+Each line graph has an optional [Legend] button .
+Press the [Legend] button to identify the lines by color.
 Place the mouse on any point in the graph to read the value at that point.
 The following table gives a breakdown of the legend parameters for the different types of Applet graphs.